HypothesisWorks/hypothesis/hypothesis-python/tests/array_api/README.md

 The former method is more ergonomic, but as entry points are optional for adopting the Array API, you will need to use the latter method for libraries that opt-out.

+## Running against different API versions

+You can specify the `api_version` to use when testing array modules via the `HYPOTHESIS_TEST_ARRAY_API_VERSION` environment variable.
+There is one recognized option:

+* `"default"`: infers the latest API version for each array module.

+Otherwise the test suite will use the variable as the `api_version` argument for `make_strategies_namespace()`.